bobheadxi/bobheadxi.github.io/content/_experience/2019-5-7-riot-games.md

 externalLink: false
 ---

 From May to August 2019, I worked as a software engineering intern at [Riot Games](#about-riot-games) in the Operability team under a group called Riot Developer Experience, which aspires to simplify the foundation for developing and operating services, empowering teams to focus on their own problem spaces.

 Operability specifically owns a variety of systems within Riot Games, though our work at the time mostly pertained to operational monitoring - providing engineers at Riot visibility into how their services are performing and behaving across the globe.

-During my time at Riot Games, I primarily worked on two projects in this space: a [deployable artefact specification extension](#deployable-artefact-specification-extension), and an [alert visualization and analysis tool](#alert-visualisation-and-analysis-tool).
+I primarily worked on two projects in this space: a [deployable artefact specification extension](#deployable-artefact-specification-extension), and an [alert visualization and analysis tool](#alert-visualisation-and-analysis-tool).

 ## Deployable Artefact Specification Extension